-In 2016, the Center for Cooperative Media at Montclair State University launched a project to study and seed partnerships between an effort funded by Democracy Fund and the Geraldine R. Dodge Foundation.
+In 2016, the Center for Cooperative Media at Montclair State University launched a project to study and seed partnerships between local and national news organizations, an effort funded by Democracy Fund and the Geraldine R. Dodge Foundation.
 Independent consultant Tim Griggs, who has worked for the New York Times, Texas Tribune and Wilmington Star News, was chosen to lead the work.

 Over the course of several months, Tim worked to build relationships with national news organizations and worked with Center partners and others to localize and publish national content.
 He regularly blogged about the progress of the initiative on the Center’s Medium publication.

 Each of the blog posts below focus on a different aspect or issue related to the art and effort of collaboration between newsrooms across the country, big and small: